parro-it/ideas/README.md

 # ideas
-This repo contains ideas for future modules
+This repo contains ideas for future node modules I want to build

 If you come here, feel free to open an issue to point me to an existing one that already exists or to purpose a collaboration to actually get it done.